-How much does it cost to download Adobe Stock?
+How much does Adobe Stock cost?

-Adobe Stock assets can be purchased directly from within Creative Cloud desktop apps such as Photoshop and Illustrator, or via the website stock.adobe.com.
+Adobe Stock assets can be bought directly from within Creative Cloud desktop apps such as Photoshop and Illustrator, or via the website stock.adobe.com.
 However, you can't just pay for a single asset, you have to pay for a bunch of them at once.
 There are two methods of doing so.

 Option 1 is to buy a credit pack.
 These allow you to download packs of five, 16, 40, 80 or 150 credits.
 The bigger the pack, the cheaper each credit gets.